Join a team challenge!

 Join the Stockholm Challenge Team

-Stora Enso // Accelerate Adoption of Circular Economy
+Stora Enso // Team 1 - Accelerate Adoption of Circular Economy + Co-creation of sustainable and collaborative office spaces

 Circular economy aims to minimise waste and to do the most with the world’s resources.
 Unlike a traditional economy where resources are taken, used and ultimately disposed, the circular system aims to minimise the resource input, waste, emission and energy use.
 It includes choosing and using renewable energy and materials when making new products and packaging, as well as recycling, refurbishing, and re-using existing products.